StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 A major release of StackState is indicated by a change in the first digit of the version number, for example 4.0.0.

-If you are upgrading to a new **major** StackState release, StackState and/or the installed StackPacks may be incompatible with the current installation.
+If you upgrade to a new **major** StackState release, StackState and the installed StackPacks may be incompatible with the current installation.
 For details, check the [version-specific upgrade notes](version-specific-upgrade-instructions.md).

 A major upgrade consists of the following steps: